-Led by a group of grade 11 students (Angelina, Ruwaida, Candice, and Vy), the CIS x Redress club is a CAS initiative in partnership with REDRESS - a Hong Kong-based environmental NGO.
+Led by a group of students (Angelina, Ruwaida, Candice, and Vy), the CIS x Redress club is a CAS initiative in partnership with REDRESS - a Hong Kong-based environmental NGO.
 Their goal is to actively engage the CIS community in making informed choices about their wardrobes.

 Students who join the club had the opportunity to learn about textile waste and develop their skills in clothing design for an exhibition.